Is There an AI With No Restrictions? How AI Limits Actually Work

 Mistral AI

-Low by default
+Low

-Local or cloud deployment
+Local / cloud

-Efficient local AI, performance-focused tasks
+Efficient local AI

 Falcon